dpanchan/Max-mart/README.md

-# Max-mart
+# Max Mart
-This application allows user to buy the products.
+This application is a sample shopping website